jojo157/FundCentreGame/README.md

 ![Firefox browser message](Assets/IMAGES/firefoxAlertMessageIssue.png)

-To prevent this happening, I did some searching on line to see what other users have done to obtain the same functionality.
+To prevent this happening, I did some searching online to see what other developers have done to obtain the same functionality.
 I discovered that a modal dialog could be used to keep the message window consistent across browsers and prevent the built in security features from confusing the game user.
-To achieve this I used Bootstraps Modal.
+To achieve this, I used Bootstraps Modal.
+I reviewed this on all browsers and the display is more user friendly and appears the same across browsers.

 #### Different Operating Systems